Try our new research platform with insights from 80,000+ expert users

 "Those 400 days of hot data mean that people can look for trends and at what happened in the past.
 And they can not only do so from a security point of view, but even for operational use cases.
 In the past, our operational norm was to keep live data for only 30 days.
 Our users were constantly asking us for at least 90 days, and we really couldn't even do that.
 That's one reason that having 400 days of live data is pretty huge.
 As our users start to use it and adopt this system, we expect people to be able to do those long-term analytics."

-"The solution provides good standardized reports and is easy to troubleshoot."
+"The solution is quite easy to deploy."

 "FortiAnalyzer's best feature is centralized log analysis.
 It's based on SQL database, so I can fully customize my report, chart-wise and log-wise, and can create as many reports as I want without any limit."